ryancdickson/crp-staging/content/index.md

 Applicants MUST log all Subscriber precertificates and final certificates to at least one Certificate Transparency (CT) log.
 The specific log type required depends on the Applicant's eligibility:

-- Applicants directly eligible for "Usable" logs: An Applicant is considered directly eligible to log in a CT log 'usable' in Chrome if they operate a root CA already included in the Chrome Root Store.
-It is expected that an existing CA Owner root CA cross-certifies the Applicant root CA. Applicants eligible for "usable" logs MUST satisfy the logging requirement using such a log.
+1. **Applicants eligible for "Usable" logs**: An Applicant is considered eligible to log in a CT log 'usable' in Chrome if their Applicant root CA is cross-certified by any root CA already included in the Chrome Root Store.
+This includes both:

+     a.
+Applicants whose CA Owner already operates a trusted root (which is expected to issue a cross-certificate); and
-- Applicants indirectly eligible for "Usable" logs: An Applicant is considered indirectly eligble to log in a CT log 'usable' in Chrome if their Applicant root CA has been cross-certified by a different CA included in the Chrome Root Store.
-Applicants indirectly eligible for "usable" logs MUST satisfy the logging requirement using such a log.
+     b.
+Applicants who receive a cross-certificate from a different participating CA Owner.

+Applicants eligible for "usable" logs MUST satisfy the logging requirement using such a log.

-- Applicants not eligible for "Usable" logs: Applicants who are not eligible for "usable" logs (typically new CA Owners) MUST fulfill the logging requirement using at least one "Test" CT log (i.e., logs with log type = "test" as disclosed [here](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json)).
+2. **Applicants not eligible for "Usable" logs**: Applicants who are not eligible for "usable" logs (typically new CA Owners without an existing cross-certificate from a trusted root) MUST fulfill the logging requirement using at least one "Test" CT log (i.e., logs with log type = "test" as disclosed [here](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json)).
 Many "Test" CT logs automatically ingest CCADB data to determine their set of accepted roots.
-Therefore, upon submission of their Root Inclusion Request via the CCADB, new Applicants should expect their root to be included automatically by some "Test" logs and should not need to file separate acceptance requests to them.
+Therefore, upon submission of their Root Inclusion Request via the CCADB, new Applicants should expect their root to be included automatically by these "Test" logs and should not need to request log inclusion.

 These Applicants MUST use a "Test" CT log until they become eligible to log in a "usable" CT log.

 To enhance the security and resilience of the internet ecosystem, and as a critical component of the Chrome Root Program's commitment to CT, Applicants SHOULD reliably operate at least one CT Log.
 This log MUST operate in accordance with the requirements defined in the [Chrome CT Log Policy](https://googlechrome.github.io/CertificateTransparency/log_policy.html), and MUST be [listed](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json) as either "Usable" or "Qualified."